oracle-samples/oracle-timesten-samples/containers/README.md

 This directory has two container paths:

-- [modern-demos](./modern-demos) is the quick start for the modern Python, Node.js, and Java samples.
-It uses Podman by default and also supports Docker.
+- [modern-demos](./modern-demos) is a containerized setup for the modern Python, Node.js, and Java samples.
+It uses Podman by default and also supports Docker on hosts where the selected container engine is already configured for local image storage.
 - The files in this directory are the original persistent-container example.
   Its scripts invoke Docker directly and show how to extend the official image so a database survives container start/stop events.